adebayo3478/ProofPay/README.md

 **Crypto invoice payments with ISO 20022 compliance on Flare.**

-ProofPay is a minimal invoice + checkout system that lets merchants accept USDT0 payments on the Flare network and automatically generates ISO 20022 compliant receipts with optional on-chain evidence anchoring.
+ProofPay is a minimal invoice + checkout system that lets merchants accept USDT0 payments on the Flare network and automatically generates ISO 20022 compliant receipts with optional onchain evidence anchoring.

 ---

-## ✨ What It Does
+## What It Does

 ```
 ┌──────────────┐      ┌──────────────┐      ┌──────────────┐      ┌──────────────┐